amaranth-lang/rfcs/text/0002-interfaces.md

 ## Naming questions

-- Should `Signature` be called `Interface`?
+- Should `amaranth.lib.wiring` be called something else, like `amaranth.lib.bus` or `amaranth.lib.component`?
-  - The object returned by `Signature.create()` is an interface, not the signature itself
 - Should `Signature.compatible` be named something else, like `Signature.is_implemented`?
-- Should `component.forward` be named something else, like `component.forwarded` or `component.forwarding` or `component.evert` or `component.flip`?
+- Should `amaranth.lib.wiring.forward` be named something else, like `amaranth.lib.wiring.forwarded` or `amaranth.lib.wiring.forwarding` or `amaranth.lib.wiring.flip`?

-There is also a much bigger naming question here.
-Ideally, `amaranth.lib.component` would be called `amaranth.lib.module` and `amaranth.hdl.dsl.Module` would be called something else.
-In fact `amaranth.hdl.dsl.Module` is a remarkably poor name for what it does!
-If it was called amaranth.hdl.dsl.Builder` it would accurately reflect the function *and* not clash with this library.
-One option is to rename it to `Builder`, leave `Module` as an alias (but not recommend it in educational materials), and then name this library `amaranth.lib.module`.

 ## Future work